nschloe/deadlink/CODE_OF_CONDUCT.md

-# urli Code of Conduct
+# wurl Code of Conduct

 ## Our Pledge